History of the Jews in Sudan: Anglo-Egyptian Rule

-The main community

 When the British arrived in 1898, there were 36 people who declared themselves to be Jewish in Sudan.
-After Anglo-Egyptian rule had been established, six of the formerly Jewish families who had been forcibly converted to Islam reverted to Judaism.
+After Anglo-Egyptian rule had been established, six of the formerly Jewish families who had been forcibly converted to Islam reverted to Judaism, though some did not return.
 They were quickly joined by many more Jewish families who saw the economic opportunities of the developing country.
 Beginning in approximately 1900, Jews from all over the Middle East and North Africa, in particular from Egypt, Iraq, and Syria, began to arrive in Sudan and settle along the Nile in the four towns of Khartoum, Khartoum North, Omdurman and Wad Madani.
 Predominantly small-time merchants of textiles, silks and gum, their businesses soon began to flourish.
 In 1905, Farag Shua, an Egyptian-Jewish merchant who had migrated to Sudan in 1900, established a makeshift synagogue in a small rented room and began teaching Jewish children Torah, Hebrew, and Jewish prayers.
+In 1908 the community established an organization called the Sudan Jewish Community, with Ben-Zion Coshi being elected as its president for life, serving until his death in 1917.

 Sudan did not have a rabbi until 1908, when Moroccan rabbi Suleiman Malka moved to Sudan with his family at the request of the Egyptian-Jewish religious authorities, who oversaw the affairs of the Sudanese Jews.
 The Jewish community of Khartoum was first officially organized in 1918.
 By 1926 the small synagogue they had quickly erected had been replaced by a brand new, self-funded building and several of its members owned large, successful businesses.
 In the 1930s, a few Jews escaping persecution in Europe settled in Sudan.

 Despite the fact that the Jewish community as a whole was split between Khartoum, Khartoum North and Omdurman, it was incredibly tight-knit.
 There was only one synagogue in Sudan and two mikvehs, one in the synagogue and the other in the rabbi's house.
 A single mohel and shochet served the entire community and at the centre of the social scene was the bustling Jewish Social Club (sometimes referred to as the Jewish Recreational Club).
 There were no Jewish schools; Jewish children primarily went to English or Catholic schools with some going to a local Sudanese school.
 Most Jewish boys went to the Comboni College, a private Catholic school run by Italian priests.

+At the time Jewish leaders would frequently travel between South Africa and Mandatory Palestine, but do the mechanical limits of aircraft they would do stopovers in either French Madagascar or Sudan, with these stopover being turned into opportunities for the Jewish leaders on these flights to visit the Sudanese Jewish community, with the most notable visits being from Rabbi Yitzchak Herzog, Nahum Solokov, and Rabbi Israel Brodie.

 At its peak, between 1930 and 1950 the Jewish community in Sudan numbered between 800 and 1,000 people, with about 250 Jewish families.